pytorch-fdn/tac/working-groups/multi-cloud-wg/README.md

 New members are welcome!
 Membership to this Working Group is open to public and self-declared.
 To join, please:

-* Reach out to Nanchy Rausch and/or Andrea Frittoli on the [PyTorch slack](https://pytorch.org/resources/)
+* Reach out to Andrea Frittoli on the [PyTorch slack](https://pytorch.org/resources/)
 * Make a PR adding your name to the list of members
 * Read the [available documentation](#reference-material)
 * Join the [meetings](#meetings) on a regular basis!